-5.1 Which two of the sentences given above are correct?
-Tick only one answer 13.0pt which includes the correct sentences on your answer sheet.
+5.1 Which two of the sentences given below are correct?
+Tick only one answer 13.0pt which includes correct sentences in your answer sheet.

 The $\beta$ -carotene molecule is orange in color because:

 i) it absorbs in the visible region of the electromagnetic spectrum.